mstelmakh/Interpreter/README.md

 3. Because the language is weakly typed, when comparing values of different types, the interpreter will attempt to coerce the values to a common type using the type coersion rules:
     - If one of the operands is `nil`, convert `nil` to 0.
 Then compare two operands again.
     - If one of the operands is a Boolean, convert the boolean to a number: true is converted to 1, and false is converted to 0.
 Then compare two operands again.
-    - Number to string: the string is converted to a number if possible.
-If the string cannot be converted to a number, the comparison will always return false.
+    - Number to string: string is converted to number if possible, otherwise, the number is converted to string, then values are compared.

 See [examples](#comparison-1).